Skip to main content

 1. Go to Profile → API keys → Create API key.

 2. Come up with a name for the key.
+For Bitget only: come up with a passphrase, it is needed for actions with the key.
+Remember it.

 3. Set permissions for the key: